Conserved quantities for black hole solutions in pure Lovelock gravity: Black hole solutions. The case

-For the dynamic black hole defined by (\ref{F_3}) let us derive local characteristics expressed by components of the current ${\cal I}^\alf(\xi)$ in (\ref{01_CL}) and (\ref{10_CL}) with the background metric defined by (\ref{F_1}).
-Again, for the role of the observer we choose a freely falling particle on the background of (\ref{F_1}) with a proper vector of the general form (\ref{xi_static}).
-For (\ref{F_1}) we choose the integration constant as in (\ref{const_1}): $|c| = 1$.
-However, now the form (\ref{xi_static}) corresponds to the radial falling from the rest at infinity $r_* = \infty$ that is a parabolic orbit.
+For dynamic black holes (\ref{F_3}) let us derive local characteristics expressed by components of the current ${\cal I}^\alf(\xi)$ in (\ref{01_CL}) and (\ref{10_CL}) with the background metric (\ref{F_1}).
+For the role of the observer we choose a freely falling particle on the background of (\ref{F_1}) with a proper vector of the general form (\ref{xi_static}).
+Like in the AdS case, we choose the integration constant as $|c| = 1$.
+Now the form (\ref{xi_static}) corresponds to the radial falling from the rest at infinity $r_* = \infty$.

-For (\ref{F_1}), it is important to note that the observer with (\ref{xi_static}) is inside the dynamic light cone (\ref{dynamic_cone}) when for (\ref{F_3}) $f\geq 0$.
-It is fulfilled outside the apparent horizon, $r \geq r_A(v)$, defined by (\ref{horizon_A}).
-For the solution (\ref{F_3}), like in AdS case, it turns out that the event horizon defined by (\ref{horizon_AdS_V}) is outside the apparent horizon defined by (\ref{horizon_A}).
-Indeed, keeping in mind (\ref{mu}) and (\ref{mu_C}), one finds ${dr_+(v)}/{dv}>0$.
-This leads to the inequality $f(r_+(v),v) > f(r_A(v))$ that uniquely holds only when $r_+> r_A$, that is when the dynamic event horizon is placed outside the apparent horizon.
-Thus, the observer with (\ref{xi_static}) is inside the dynamic light cone at the dynamic event horizon, like in AdS case.
-At last, for $0<r<r_A$ there is $r=r_R$ defined by (\ref{r_R}) that restricts a possibility to use the freely falling observer on a background geometry.
+For (\ref{F_1}) the observer with (\ref{xi_static}) is inside the dynamic light cone (\ref{b+d_cone}) when for (\ref{F_3}) $f\geq 0$.
+It takes place outside the apparent horizon, $r \geq r_A(v)$, defined by (\ref{horizon_A}).
+For the solution (\ref{F_3}), like in the AdS case, the event horizon defined by (\ref{horizon_AdS_V}) is outside the apparent horizon defined by (\ref{horizon_A}).
+Indeed, keeping in mind the monotonic evolution, one finds ${dr_+(v)}/{dv}>0$.
+This leads to the inequality $f(r_+(v),v) > f(r_A(v))$ that uniquely holds when $r_+> r_A$ only.
+Thus, the observer with (\ref{xi_static}) is inside the dynamic light cone at the dynamic event horizon.
+Finally, for $0<r<r_A$ there is $r=r_R$ defined by (\ref{r_R}) which restricts the possibility to use the freely falling observer on a background geometry.

 Thus, under the aforementioned conditions we can present the local energetic characteristics for the freely falling observer and do this in Appendix \ref{case_flat}.